imhq/rust-interview-handbook/README.md

 # Rust Interview Handbook
 A curated list of Rust interview preparation materials for busy software engineers.
 Submit a PR if you know of any other Rust interview questions.

-🏆 *Send me a PR if you know of any of Rust's interview questions*
+🏆 *Send me a PR if you know of any Rust interview questions*

 ## Overview
 Rust is a modern computer programming language developed by Mozilla in 2010.
 It was initially developed to tackle the issue of invalid memory access faced by C and C++ developers while building applications.